 Driving the steep Fruttstrasse to Melchsee in Switzerland

-Melchsee is a high-altitude alpine lake located at an elevation of 1,891m (6,204ft) above sea level in the Canton of Obwalden, Switzerland.
-The road to the lake, known as the Fruttstrasse, is a steep and narrow asphalt track that climbs from the valley floor to the high plateau of Melchsee-Frutt.
+Melchsee is a high-altitude alpine lake at an elevation of 1,891m (6,204ft) above sea level located in the Canton of Obwalden, Switzerland.
+The road to the lake, known as the Fruttstrasse, is a tight asphalt mountain lane that connects the valley floor to the high plateau of Melchsee-Frutt.

 | Road facts: Fruttstrasse to Melchsee | |